Fezgop/myBlog/content/TryHackMe/Walkthrough/Intrusion Detection (IDS).md

 ``` shell
 Intrusion detection systems (IDS) are a tool commonly deployed to defend networks by automating the detection of suspicious activity.
 ```
+> Intrusion detection systems (IDS) are a tool commonly deployed to defend networks by automating the detection of suspicious activity.
 ## What IDS detection methodology relies on rule sets?
 ``` shell
 signature-based detection